 On the other hand, we realize that some families have had estranged relationships with their parents and must deal with an altogether different set of emotions.
 Not only might you feel guilt, you might also have mixed emotions about spending so much time and resources on your parent, who may have disappointed you in some way at some point in life.

 All of these emotions are normal and can be reconciled with this simple fact: everyone deserves the best care possible.
-Aging senior citizens often times must deal with many physical, mental and emotional trials.
+Aging senior citizens oftentimes must deal with many physical, mental and emotional trials.
 They may be disabled or frail, suffer from a troubling medical condition or disease or feel tremendous depression.
-Uprooting a senior’s stable life and transferring him or her to a assisted living facility can be a shock to the person’s system.
+Uprooting a senior’s stable life and transferring him or her to an assisted living facility can be a shock to the person’s system.
 They may struggle with feelings of loneliness and miss their independence.

 Types of Elder Care-How To Find The Best Care For Your Aging Parents

 In considering elder care, determine first your parent’s immediate and long-term needs.
 If they are in generally good health and can get around then you may look into a retirement community.
 These establishments are houses or apartments that cater to the senior community and offer an environment of good association and senior comforts.
 They help seniors to feel part of a community and can do much to alleviate feelings of loneliness.
 Some have long waiting lists, so advance planning is very important.